teliohub/comport-fe/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run build` to build the project.
+In addition to the standard configuration, we've made some enhancements for the production environment.
+We apply Brotli compression to the built files for improved performance, and we use the [http-server](https://www.npmjs.com/package/http-server) to serve these files.

 ## Running unit tests